SONENDRASHARMA/eb04_yash_conduction_experiment_on_composite_wall/experiment/README.md

 •<b>	Second law of thermodynamics</b><br>
 •	Third law of thermodynamics<br>

 Q-2.
-Choose the correct statement about thermal conductivity
+Choose the correct statement about thermal conductivity<br>
-•	It decreases with increase in temperature for metals
+•<b>	It decreases with increase in temperature for metals</b><br>
-•	It decreases with increase in temperature for gases
+•	It decreases with increase in temperature for gases<br>
-•	It is not a function of temperature
+•	It is not a function of temperature<br>
-•	It increses with increase in temperature irrespective of material
+•	It increses with increase in temperature irrespective of material<br>

 Q-3.
-Choose the correct statement about thermal conductivity
+Choose the correct statement about thermal conductivity<br>

-•	Thermal conductivity of gases and liquids is generally higher than that of solids
+•	Thermal conductivity of gases and liquids is generally higher than that of solids<br>
-•	Thermal conductivity of gases decreases with increasing molecular weight
+•<b>	Thermal conductivity of gases decreases with increasing molecular weight</b><br>
-•	Thermal conductivity of non metals is higher than metals
+•	Thermal conductivity of non metals is higher than metals<br>
-•	Thermal conductivity of water is constant with temperature
+•	Thermal conductivity of water is constant with temperature<br>

 Q-4.
-Fouries law of heat conduction is valid for
+Fouries law of heat conduction is valid for<br>
-•	One dimensional heat transfer
+•<b>	One dimensional heat transfer</b><br>
-•	Two dimensional heat transfer
+•	Two dimensional heat transfer<br>
-•	Three dimensional heat transfer
+•	Three dimensional heat transfer<br>
-•	None of these
+•	None of these<br>

 ### Post Test
 Q-1.
 A plane wall is 20 cm thick with an area of 1 m2. and has a thermal conductivity of 0.5W/mK.A temperature difference of 100oC is imposed across it.
-Examine, the heat flow is at
+Examine, the heat flow is at<br>
-	150W
+	150W<br>
-	180W
+	180W<br>
-	220W
+	220W<br>
-	250W
+<b?
+250W</b><br>

 Q-2.
 A composite slab has two layers of different materials having internal conductivities k1and k2.
-If each layer has the same thickness then what is the equivalent thermal conductivity of the slab
+If each layer has the same thickness then what is the equivalent thermal conductivity of the slab<br>
-	k1.k2/(k1+k2 )
+	k1.k2/(k1+k2 )<br>
-	k1.k2/2(k1+k2 )
+	k1.k2/2(k1+k2 )<br>
-	2k1k2/(k1+k2 )
+<b>	2k1k2/(k1+k2 )</b><br>
-	 K1/(k1+k2 )
+	 K1/(k1+k2 )<br>

 Q-3.An aluminium sheet of 10 mm thickness is brought into contact with an iron sheet of 20 mm thickness.
 The outer surface of aluminium is kept at 100oC.
-Where as the outer surface of iron is maintained at 0oC .If the thermal conductivity of aluminium and iron is 3:1 then interface temperature in oC is-
+Where as the outer surface of iron is maintained at 0oC .If the thermal conductivity of aluminium and iron is 3:1 then interface temperature in oC is-<br>
-	40
+	40<br>
-	60
+	60<br>
-	75.7
+<b>	75.7</b><br>
-	85.7
+	85.7<br>

-Q-4.If thermal conductivity of a material wall varies as Ko(1+ αT) then describe temperature at the center of the wall as compared to in case of constant thermal conductivity will be
+Q-4.If thermal conductivity of a material wall varies as Ko(1+ αT) then describe temperature at the center of the wall as compared to in case of constant thermal conductivity will be<br>
-	More
+<b>	More</b><br>
-	Less
+	Less<br>
-	Same
+	Same<br>
-	Depends on other factors
+	Depends on other factors<br>

 ### References
 	A textbook on Heat and Mass Transfer by Sukhatme, University Press